jina-ai/jina/docs/get-started/what-is-jina.md

 **Third is the long go-to-market time**.
 If a company chooses a wrong tech stack, it will take longer to bring the product to market.
 This is because the company will have to spend more time and resources on developing the product, refactoring it, going back and forth.
 In addition, a wrong stack can cause problems with the product itself, raising the risk of the product being unsuccessful.

-Jina is a solution to address above problems by providing a consistent design pattern for cross-modal/multi-modal systems with latest cloud native technologies.
+Jina is a solution to address above problems by providing a consistent design pattern for cross-modal/multi-modal systems with the latest cloud native technologies.

 ### Why cloud native?